Jonas Phijffers

 Jonas Phijffers (born 20 June 2003) is a Dutch sprinter.
 He competed over 400 metres at the 2025 European Athletics Indoor Championships and became European under-23 champion that year.
+He set a new the Dutch national indoor record of 45.35 seconds in February 2026.

-Career
+Biography

 He is from Hellendoorn, and competed as a member of ASV Atletics in Nijverdal, as well as for Team Sotra in Apeldoorn.
 When he was 15 years-old, he competed as a multi-event athlete, placing second overall in the combined events competition in his age-group at The Open Gelders and Overijssels Athletics Championship in May 2018.
 He became Dutch U20 champion over 400 metres in 2021, and retained that title in 2022.

 He competed at the 2023 European Athletics U23 Championships in Espoo, Finland in the 400 metres.
 He set a personal best of 45.38 seconds and won the silver medal at the Dutch Athletics Championships in 2024.
 He signed a professional contract with New Balance ahead of the 2025 indoor season.

 He ran an indoors 400 metres personal best of 46.17 and then lowered it again to 45.90 seconds whilst competing in February 2025.
 However, at the senior Dutch Indoor Athletics Championships in Apeldoorn later that month, he went out fast to lead the 400 metres race after the first lap before being caught and eventually overtaken by the rest of the field to place sixth overall.
 He was selected for the 400 metres at the home 2025 European Athletics Indoor Championships, held in Apeldoorn.
 Competing at the championships, he ran 46.49 seconds to qualify from his heat into the semi-finals.
 In his semi-final, he finished fifth in his race in time of 46.89 seconds, and did not proceed to the final.
 He competed at the 2025 World Athletics Relays in China in the Men's 4 × 400 metres relay in May 2025.
 On 9 June 2025, he won in Hengelo and set a new Dutch U23 record of 44.93 seconds.